AmandaMajeski

 About Amanda

-During the 2024/25 season, Majeski returns to Semperoper Dresden as the title role in Strauss’ Salome.
-She will return to the Boston Symphony Orchestra to perform Beethoven’s Symphony No. 9 and will return to her alma mater for the Curtis Institute Centennial Gala.
-Majeski will make her debut with the Madison Symphony Orchestra performing Strauss’ Four Last Songs and Mozart’s Requiem.
+In the 2024-25 season she returned to the Semperoper Dresden in the role of Strauss’ Salome.
+She also returned to the Boston Symphony Orchestra to perform Beethoven’s Symphony No. 9 and to her alma mater for the Curtis Institute Centennial Gala.
+She made her debut with the Madison Symphony Orchestra performing Strauss’ Four Last Songs and Mozart’s Requiem.

 Majeski holds degrees from the Curtis Institute of Music and Northwestern University.
 She was a member of San Francisco Opera’s Merola Program, the Gerdine Young Artist Program at Opera Theatre of St. Louis, and the Steans Institute at Ravinia, and is alumnus of the Ryan Opera Center.
 Awards include the George London Foundation Award, first prize of the Palm Beach Opera Vocal Competition, and a Sara Tucker Study Grant from the Richard Tucker Foundation.